-Our bull case for Bitcoin supposes increasing adoption of the cryptocurrency.
-With Bitcoin's limited supply, it is straightforward to draw sky-high price targets after assuming a level of demand.
+Our bull case for bitcoin supposes increasing adoption of the cryptocurrency.
+By design, bitcoin has a limited supply, it is straightforward to draw sky-high price targets after assuming a level of demand.
+Some comparisons, for example, assume Bitcoin's market capitalization reaches that of gold, from which we can back out the per-coin price target.